TykTechnologies/exp/cmd/modcheck/README.md

 This tool will go through the imports in go.mod and check with the official go proxy to get a list of versions for each of the imports.

-Run `modcheck` in your repo where `go.mod` exists.

-Run `modcheck -suggest` for a list of dependencies that are versioned and upgradeable.

-Install:

 ```
-go install github.com/TykTechnologies/exp/cmd/modcheck@main
+Usage of modcheck:
+      --for-upgrade    only list packages for upgrade
+      --skip strings   skip packages
+      --suggest        print go get commands to update dependencies
 ```

+Run `modcheck` in your repo where `go.mod` exists.
+Build/install by running `task` here.

 The report is provided in markdown output, suitable for github issues.